Phacellophora: Feeding

-Phacellophora camtschatica mainly feeds on gelatinous zooplankton and smaller jellyfish, which become ensnared within the tentacles.
+Phacellophora mainly feeds on gelatinous zooplankton and smaller jellyfish, which become ensnared within the tentacles.
 Tentacles contain nematocysts, which help in prey capture.
 These structures also provide defense against predation.
 Food that is caught in the tentacles is then covered in mucous, then these tentacles are brought to the mouth by oral lobes.
 Food is then digested by digestive enzymes in the gastrovascular cavity.
-Broken down food is then distributed throughout the jellyfish by ciliary action.
+Broken-down food is then distributed throughout the jellyfish by ciliary action.

-Phacellophora camtschatica feeds on a great variety of taxa, including euphausiids, cladocerans, and decapod zoea, fish (including fish larvae), and especially other jellyfish such as Aurelia spp., ctenophores and Pelagia noctiluca.
-The fried egg jellyfish have been known to host symbionts that will transfer onto P. camtschatica when the host is consumed.
+Phacellophora feeds on a great variety of taxa, including euphausiids, cladocerans, and decapod zoea, fish (including fish larvae), and especially other jellyfish such as Aurelia spp., ctenophores and Pelagia noctiluca.
+The fried egg jellyfish have been known to host symbionts that will transfer onto Phacellophora when the host is consumed.
 This is possible because the sting of this jellyfish is weak therefore allowing many symbionts/parasites including small crustaceans like larval crabs (Cancer gracilis) and some Amphipoda (Hyperia medusarum) to regularly ride on its bell and even steal food from its oral arms and tentacles.

-Symbiotic Relationships
+Symbiotic relationships

-Phacellophora camtschatica has symbiotic relationships with larval crabs (Cancer gracilis), in which the crabs feed on the parasitoid Amphipoda (Hyperia medusarum) that also resides on the bell of the jellyfish.
+Phacellophora has symbiotic relationships with larval crabs (Cancer gracilis), in which the crabs feed on the parasitoid Amphipoda (Hyperia medusarum) that also resides on the bell of the jellyfish.
 Larval crabs benefit from this relationship by riding on the bell of the medusa or within the tentacles to gain food and develop faster due to locomotion through warmer surface waters without expending extra energy.
-When the juvenile crabs first associate with the jellyfish, the crab feeds on the tentacles and preys on small plankton from the water and the hosts’ surface.
+When the juvenile crabs first associate with the jellyfish, the crab feeds on the tentacles and preys on small plankton from the water and the hosts' surface.
 As the crab develops into an instar, it begins to feed on the parasitoid Amphipoda (Hyperia medusarum), which aids the jellyfish in keeping the parasitic impact low.
 Although a symbiotic relationship exists between juvenile Cancer gracilis and the jellyfish, when the C. gracilis matures it begins to feed more substantially on the jellyfish itself; other predators include crabs (Cancer productus and Pugettia producta) and the giant deep-sea octopus, Haliphron atlanticus, which clings to the jellyfish and consumes its oral arms and stomach.